Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Introduction

 \begin{itemize}

-\item In Theorem~\ref{th1}, we prove a mean-field limit theorem that provides an accurate deterministic approximation of the sample paths of the finite-dimensional stochastic process underlying ALBA.
+\item Theorem~\ref{th1} connects the stochastic and the deterministic models and justifies the use of the latter to approximate the dynamics of the former.
 This enables analytical tractability and allows one to study dynamics easily.
-For instance, given an arbitrary scaling rule, it may be used to estimate the resulting proportion of active servers, and thus the energy costs, in both the transient and stationary regimes.
-We prove Theorem~\ref{th1} following the framework developed in~\cite{tsitsiklis2012,Bramson1998}, which allows us to handle discontinuities of the drift function of the underlying Markov chain.
+We prove Theorem~\ref{th1} following the framework developed in~\cite{tsitsiklis2012,Bramson1998}, though we develop ad-hoc arguments to handle the discontinuities of the drift function of the underlying Markov chain.

-\item In Theorem~\ref{th2}, we characterize the \emph{fixed points} of the mean-field limit in terms of a set of non-linear equations and provide a simple necessary and sufficient condition on the scaling rule able to tell whether or not full service capacity will be needed to handle the incoming demand.
+\item Theorem~\ref{th2} characterizes the \emph{fixed points} of the deterministic model in terms of a set of non-linear equations.
+It also provides a simple necessary and sufficient condition able to tell whether or not the nominal service capacity will be needed to handle the incoming demand.
 Within Power-of-$d$, roughly speaking, there always exists a unique fixed point if the scaling rule is ``nice''.
-Within JBT-$d$, however, this is not the case: to ensure uniqueness within a certain class of interesting scaling rules, it is necessary that the scaling rule has access to the number of servers containing exactly one job at any point in time (see Remark~\ref{sc8as9s}).
+Within JBT-$d$ however, uniqueness is guaranteed only if the scaling rule has access to the number of servers containing exactly one job (see Remark~\ref{sc8as9s}).

-\item When the mean demand exceeds the current service capacity, one may expect that a (strictly) positive scale-up rate at all times is enough to eventually drive the system to the reversed situation where capacity exceeds, or matches, demand.
-In Proposition~\ref{th4}, we provide a counterexample showing that this is not necessarily the case.
-In addition, the mean-field dynamics may converge to different fixed points, depending on the initial conditions.
-This poses the challenge of designing scaling rules able to drive dynamics to a desired fixed point regardless of the initial condition.
-This is addressed in our next contribution.